akvo/akvo-flow-mobile/util/upload-apk/README.md

     * version = x.y.z
     * filename = http://akvoflow.s3.amazonaws.com/apk/INSTANCE_ID/fieldsurvey-xx.yy.zz.apk

 3. `deploy` will handle this notification, accessing the datastore remotely with the Remote API tool.
-This is why the program needs Google username and password parameters, to successfuly login to GAE.
 4. This needs to be done for each instance.
 In this way, the update can be managed per instance.

 ### Stopping an instance from sending new versions to devices
 1. If we want to stop an instance to send new versions to devices, we can set the property `autoUpdateApk` in appengine-web.xml to `false`, and redeploy the instance.

-### Proces for a new apk
+### Deploy Flow app for a single instance
-1. release code
-2. run flowreleases.sh
+1. run `flow-releases.sh [instance]`, where the instance is the ID of the GAE dashboard (i.e akvoflow-dev2)

+### Deploy all instances found on akvo-flow-server-config
+1. run `flow-releases.sh`.
+All credentials for each instance will be fetched from the config repo.

+For further details on the deployment implementation, check out `flow-releases.sh`## Handling a new APK version